-Investments increased approximately \$29 million in 2023.
-The System does not invest in alternative classes of investments such as hedge funds, venture capital and private equity.
-It also does not have a securities lending program.
+Investments increased approximately \$42.9 million in 2024.
+The System invests in traditional investment categories, it also does not have a securities lending program.
 The market gain in value of plan assets is a result of market volatility related to U.S. and global markets rebounding after the COVID-19 pandemic.
 Real Estate was the only asset class that yielded negative returns.